Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/patterns/_index.md

 {{% /excerpt%}}

+The following listing describes the different Architecture Patterns selected for Altinn

 ## Microservice Pattern

 ### Overview
 The [Microservice Pattern](https://en.wikipedia.org/wiki/Microservices) is one of the more defining patterns in the platform.

-In the new Altinn Solutions this mean that for Altinn Platform will be grouped in functional related components that will run as separate applications in docker containers.
+In the new Altinn Solutions this mean that Altinn Platform will be grouped in functional related components, that will run as separate applications in docker containers.

-Example components are authorization
+Example components are authorization and storage.

 Each application created in Altinn Studio will be a isolated microservice application with API's and frontend.

+### Conceptual View

+{{%excerpt%}}
+<object data="/teknologi/altinnstudio/architecture/patterns/microservices.svg" type="image/svg+xml" style="width: 100%;";></object>
+{{% /excerpt%}}

+### Benefits

+- Strong Module Boundaries: Microservices reinforce modular structure, which is particularly important for larger teams.
+- Independent Deployment: Simple services are easier to deploy, and since they are autonomous, are less likely to cause system failures when they go wrong.
+- Technology Diversity: With microservices you can mix multiple languages, development frameworks and data-storage technologies.

-###
+### Risk & Issues

+- Distribution: Distributed systems are harder to program, since remote calls are slow and are always at risk of failure.
+- Eventual Consistency: Maintaining strong consistency is extremely difficult for a distributed system, which means everyone has to manage eventual consistency.
+- Operational Complexity: You need a mature operations team to manage lots of services, which are being redeployed regularly.

-### Layered Pattern
+## Layered Pattern

-### Event driven pattern
+## Event driven pattern
 The [Event Driven pattern](https://en.wikipedia.org/wiki/Event-driven_architecture)